pyrob2142/FastingWidget/README.md

 ## Supported Languages:
 I try to support as many languages as possible, but require the help of volunteers to provide translations.
 For now the widget is available in the following languages:
-* English (default)
+* Croatian (notefolio)
-* German
+* English (pyrob2142)
-* Croatian
+* German (pyrob2142)

 If you want to provide a translation for the widget please feel free to edit the respective column in the [translation sheet](https://docs.google.com/spreadsheets/d/1SsTI2uS_bSHyEUOPEC_kIoC_L1SxvAgFt5AfdP6ME7Q/edit?usp=sharing).

 ## Settings
 * Long Press Threshold (ms): Set how long you have to hold the start button to open up the menus (Default: 2000 ms)